scarlett-de/Zoomcamp_hw/Homework 1/Answers_Homework1.md

 ### ingest zones data
 I use jupter to ingest zones data, please see ***ingest_zone_lookup.ipynb***

-And check on pgAdmin if data loaded properly.
+And check on pgAdmin if datas are loaded properly.

 ![image](https://github.com/user-attachments/assets/29fc5643-3a6d-4e11-8d33-4cf92c0cfa84)